 They get involved in product development and they work to constantly improve the product over time according to the results of their tests.
 Through extensive user testing, data mining, and other ways of listening to the market they can help develop or improve the product by tailoring it specifically to what customers are already asking for.
 They work throughout the whole marketing funnel to trigger what is called product/market fit (PMF) as foundation for growth.

 As a rule of thumb, when at least 40% of your users report that they would be very disappointed could they no longer use your product or service, you probably have PMF.
 It means that your product - and the market for your product - are perfectly in sync.
 The growth hacker’s goal is to create a product their customers cannot live without.

 They aim for high awareness and higher acquisition.
 They create the market and bring in the customers.
 After that, their job is done.
 Another department focuses on retention.

 Again, the growth hacking approach transcends these boundaries.

-Growth hackers are concerned with closing the loop.
+They are concerned with closing the loop.
 Most startups don’t have the resources to pour water into a bucket with holes in the bottom.
 They are concerned with customer's lifetime value.
-As such, they work to optimize the entire “AARRR” sales funnel (we like to refer to this as Pirate Metrics, first developed by Dave McClure):
+As such, they work to optimise the entire “AARRR” sales funnel (we like to refer to this as Pirate Metrics, first developed by Dave McClure):

 By measuring each part of the sales funnel, growth hackers can see exactly where your customers are struggling, where they are leaving, and what can be done about it.